gge3/gge3.github.io/README.md

 # GREN.WORKS - Personal Portfolio

 Welcome to my GREN.WORKS.
 This site showcases my projects, skills, and professional experience.
-Built entirely with HTML and CSS.
+Built entirely with HTML, CSS and JavaScript.
 It's designed to be lightweight and fast.
+It's also a testing ground.

 ### ✨ Features:
 - Responsive design that works on both desktop and mobile devices.
 - Simple and clean HTML/CSS for easy navigation.
-- Use of GitHub Pages to host the website with a custom domain (if applicable).
+- Use of GitHub Pages to host the website.

 ## 💻 Technologies Used

 - **HTML5**
 - **CSS3**
-- **JavaScript** (optional for interactivity or animations)
+- **JavaScript**
-- **GitHub Pages** for hosting
+- **GitHub Pages**

-## 📂 Project Structure
+## 📂 Project Structure (must update this smh)

 ```plaintext
 /